actionhero/actionhero/tutorials/typescript.md

 };
 ```

-## The API Object and direct imports
+## Modules and Initializers

 A number of things have been moved off of the API object to simlify thier use by creating import/export modules you can require directly.
-In this way, you can get type hinting for various things!
+In this way, you can get type hinting for various parts of actionhro!
+This is a logical seperation between `initailziers` - code that excecutes when your server boots up and loads or connects vs `modules` which provide an API for you to use in your code.

+For example, the `task` system has been split into 2 parts - both a `module` and `initializer`.
+The initializer continues to load your tasks into `api.tasks.tasks`, but doesn't expose any methods for you to use.
+Now, when you wan to call `task.enqueue()` you load it from the module via `import {task} from 'actionhero'`

-### Removed from the API object and are now directly exported by Actionhero:
+### Removed from the API object and are now directly exported by Actionhero as modules:

 ie: `import { log, config } from 'actionhero'`

 - log (the method to write to the logs)
 - config (the config object hash)
-- Cache (note the capital letter; contains Cache.load, etc)
+- action (addMiddleware)
+- task (addMiddleware)
+- cache
+- task
+- i18n
+- specHelper
 - id (the server's id)
 - env (development, staging, production)
 - localize (method that accepts a string and a connection)